meircif/lumi-lang/docs/variables.rst

        ; both references reference to the same object, or both are empty if first-reference is-not second-reference
-       ; both references do not reference to the same object if first-reference?
+       ; both references do not reference to the same object if reference?
-       ; first-reference is usable - not empty and not outdated if not first-reference?
+       ; reference is usable - not empty and not outdated if not reference?
-       ; first-reference is not usable - it is empty or outdated if first-reference is _
+       ; reference is not usable - it is empty or outdated if reference is _
-       ; first-reference is empty
+       ; reference is empty
-   if first-reference is-not _
+   if reference is-not _
-       ; first-reference is not empty, but may or may not be outdated
+       ; reference is not empty, but may or may not be outdated

 String and Buffer Literals
 ++++++++++++++++++++++++++